NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **3.** **SHOULD** preferably resolve to a publication where the tool was first introduced.

+**4.** **MAY** receive more than one Reference Publication (use Add another item button).

+**5.** The link to the reference publication **SHOULD** be remove old URL that does not work anymore,

 ## Documentation
 An URL that links to a source of information about the use, installation and applications of the software.
 Accepts more than one documentation attribute entry.

-**1.** **MUST** resolve to a web page from which a can obtain information about how to use the software.
+**1.** **MUST** resolve to a web page from which one can obtain information about how to use the software.
 For example, a link to a user’s manual (e.g. Neural Circuit Tracer main page, or the the link to the [User guide](http://www.northeastern.edu/neurogeometry/wp-content/uploads/User-Guide-V-4-0.pdf) itself), a wiki page (e.g. [Anamorf Wiki](https://bitbucket.org/djpbarry/anamorf/wiki/Home), or other link from which similar information can be obtained (example, Using Fiji page or a readme page with detailed information about the software).

 **2.** From all the options above, it is **RECOMMENDED** that, if only one Documentation attribute is given, the URL to the documentation resolves to the most used and comprehensive source of information about the software, no matter its type (wiki, pdf file, web page linking to other pages, etc..).

-**3.** MAY receive more than one Documentation link (use Add another item button).
+**3.** **MAY** receive more than one Documentation link (use Add another item button).

 ## Has usage example
 A url that links to a usage example, sch as a case study document (pdf, web page, video or other types of media), training material (also of any type of media, but preferably existing in BIII.eu), a workflow in which the tool is used (for components).